Adonis35/Finding-Unicorns-w-Web-Traffic/README.md

 ### Authors: Adonis Abdullah

 For my data science master's capstone, I created a tool that investors at Old Well Partners could use to make better investment decisions and more easily find trending startups.
-This project leveraged the SimilarWeb API Wrapper that I developed for the company, and this project helped to solve the problem of keeping up with all the data that has emerged across finance.
+This project leveraged the <a href="https://github.com/Adonis35/SimilarWeb-API-Wrapper">SimilarWeb API Wrapper</a> that I developed for the company, and this project helped to solve the problem of keeping up with all the data that has emerged across finance.
 The automated reports detail a company's current web traffic health, where it is headed in the future, and how that web traffic trends will impact their company valuation.

 #### Responsibilites:
 * Create automated reports